joemaller/php-static-generator-gulpfile/README.md

 # PHP static generator gulpfile

 This project is mostly a proof of concept showing how to use [Gulp][] to render a collection of PHP files to static HTML.
-A simple gulpfile linking to a few modules from Gulp's vibrant ecosystem make it easy to add extras like a LiveReload integrated local webserver, static file copying and automatic Sass compilation.
+A simple gulpfile linking to a few modules from Gulp's vibrant ecosystem make it easy to add extras like a local auto-reloading BrowserSync webserver, static file copying and automatic Sass compilation.

 ##### What this does
-- Complete 1-to-1 mirroring of an arbitrarily nested directory structure, including auto-removal of deleted and renamed files
+- Complete 1-to-1 mirroring of an arbitrarily nested directory of PHP source files, including auto-removal of deleted and renamed files
 - Correct referencing of nested includes
+- Static file mirroring
-- Starts a local webserver with LiveReload, including automatic middleware injection of LiveReload code snippets
+- Starts a local [BrowserSync][] webserver
-- Copying static files to the build directory
-- Auto-compilation of Sass stylesheets with external source maps
-- Auto-restarts gulp from `gulp watch` when **gulpfile.js** changes

 ##### What this doesn't do
 - There’s not much of anything in PHP's global `$_SERVER` array.
 But you weren't counting on that anyway.
 Right?
 Magic PHP variables `__FILE__` and `__DIR__` also don't work.
 - There's no dependency-graph of includes, changing a nested file won't trigger a re-render of the files that reference it.
-If you've got a directory of include files, add a `watch` that calls the `php` task.
+If you've got a directory of include files, add a `watch` that calls the `php` task to rebuild everything if those files change.
 - [phpinfo() outputs plain text][phpinfo] instead of HTML when using the CLI mode.